BlockstreamResearch/bip-frost-dkg/README.md

 e.g., MuSig2 [[BIP327](bip-0327.mediawiki)] or a scheme based on Schnorr signature half aggregation [[Halfagg-BIP-Draft](https://github.com/BlockstreamResearch/cross-input-aggregation/blob/master/half-aggregation.mediawiki), [CGKN21](https://eprint.iacr.org/2021/350), [CZ22](https://eprint.iacr.org/2022/222)],
 could be used instead to reduce the size of the success certificate.
 These methods are out of scope of this document.
-(TODO: Half-agg may be included in a future version of the BIP, but no guarantee.)

 [^certeq-literature]: CertEq can be viewed as a signed variant of the Goldwasser-Lindell echo broadcast protocol [[GL05](https://eprint.iacr.org/2002/040), Protocol 1], or alternatively, as a unanimous variant of Signed Echo Broadcast [[Rei94](https://doi.org/10.1145/191177.191194), Section 4], [[CGR11](https://doi.org/10.1007/978-3-642-15260-3), Algorithm 3.17].)